robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ## 3.4 Advanced Importing of Keywords and Naming Conflicts

+> [!IMPORTANT]
+> LXX Recall that naming conflicts can arise from the import of multiple resource files (K1).

 As stated before, it is possible to organize imports and available keywords in Robot Framework by using Resource Files.
 By default, all keywords or variables created or imported in a resource file are available to those suites and files that are importing that higher-level resource file.